Best Paid Substack Newsletters 2026: 15 Worth Your Money

 Mario Gabriele's The Generalist delivers long-form deep dives on technology companies, business models, and market trends.
 Each issue often exceeds 5,000 words with original charts, interviews, and strategic analysis.
 At $15/month, it's positioned as a premium intelligence product — and the depth justifies the price for investors, operators, and founders who need more than news.

-""Substack is the best tool for launching a paid newsletter quickly and without technical skills, but it's probably not the best tool for scaling it over the long term." — Salesdorado
+""Substack is the best tool for launching a paid newsletter quickly and without technical skills, but it's probably not the best tool for scaling it over the long term." — Axel Lavergne, Founder, Salesdorado (newsletter industry analyst)

-2. Best Paid Substacks for Business & Product
+Which Paid Substacks Deliver the Most Value for Business & Product Managers?

 Lenny's Newsletter — Lenny Rachitsky

-Lenny Rachitsky runs what is arguably the most influential product management newsletter on the internet, with millions of subscribers.
+Lenny Rachitsky runs what is arguably the most influential product management newsletter on the internet, with 670,000+ total subscribers and 18,000+ paid subscribers (a 4–5% paid conversion rate, according to Growth In Reverse).
 A former Airbnb product lead, Rachitsky publishes deeply researched guides on growth, product strategy, hiring, and leadership.
-His paid subscribers get access to exclusive posts, a private Slack community with thousands of senior PMs, and free subscriptions to 19+ premium tools including Linear, PostHog, and Superhuman.
+His paid subscribers get access to exclusive posts, a private Slack community with 30,000+ senior PMs, and free subscriptions to 15+ premium tools including Linear, PostHog, and Superhuman.

 At $15/month ($150/year), it's one of the pricier Substacks — but the tool bundle alone is worth more than the subscription cost.
 If you're a product manager, founder, or growth leader, this is the single paid newsletter most likely to pay for itself.